laxmiamrutapadhi/bash-scripts/README.md

-Just doing the basic stuff
+Just doing the basic stuffs.